 Due to the economic disruption caused by the COVID-19 pandemic, it has been difficult to obtain reliable forecasts for the construction sector and the Australian economy more broadly.
 Whilst there is a known pipeline of major projects in the engineering and infrastructure segment and to a lesser extent, non-residential construction, the outlook for the residential segment and unannounced major projects is uncertain.
 Various bodies have published forecasts for the construction sector that have generally predicted a weak outlook.
-The Economic and Fiscal Update in July 202034 forecast that dwelling investment will fall by 7 per cent in the June 2020 quarter and 11 per cent in the September 2020 quarter.
+The Economic and Fiscal Update in July 2020 forecast that dwelling investment will fall by 7 per cent in the June 2020 quarter and 11 per cent in the September 2020 quarter.
 Beyond this it has forecast that dwelling investment will decline by 16 per cent in 2020-21.
-However, the outlook for demand is constantly being revised and the full extent of recently announced government stimulus is yet to be realised, particularly in the residential segment.
+The National Housing Finance and Investment Corporation has forecast a range of scenarios that all estimate underlying demand for new private dwellings will remain well below pre COVID-19 forecasts until at least 2023.
+The forecasts for construction demand from a range of sources are regularly being revised and the full extent of various government stimulus measures is yet to be realised, particularly in the residential segment.